-Field Data Type Description Field Behavior and Usage Schedule Character Code defining the policy's schedule.
-This field is populated automatically and does not appear on the Policy datasheet.
-Schedule Executed Boolean Indicates whether the currently configured schedule has executed at least once.
-Populated automatically.
-Scheduled Logical Indicates whether the policy has a defined execution schedule.
-Populated automatically.
-Time Zone Character The time zone associated with the policy.
+Field Data Type Description Field Behavior and Usage Time Zone Character The time zone associated with the policy.
 Contains the value that you specify in the Time Zone list in the Details workspace.
 This field contains the value (UTC) Coordinated Universal Time by default.
 Upgrade Log Text The log of upgrade steps that are applied to the policy model.
-If your GE Digital APM database has been upgraded from a prior version to V5.0.0.0.0 or later versions.
-This field contains a record of the upgrade steps that were applied to the policy model to accommodate data model changes in V5.0.0.0.0.
+If your APM database has been upgraded from an earlier version to V5.0.0.0.0 or later versions, this field contains a record of the upgrade steps that were applied to the policy model to accommodate data model changes in V5.0.0.0.0.or a later release.
+This field does not appear on the Policy datasheet.
 Review the upgrade log information to identify any issues that need to be corrected manually once the upgrade is complete.